microsoft/semantic-kernel/dotnet/samples/Demos/BookingRestaurant/README.md

 > **User** > Please book a restaurant for me.

 > **Assistant** > Sure, I can help you with that.
 Could you please provide me with the following information:
+>

-1. Name of the restaurant you would like to book.
+> 1. Name of the restaurant you would like to book.
-2. Date and time of the reservation.
+> 2. Date and time of the reservation.
-3. Number of people in your party.
+> 3. Number of people in your party.
-4. Your name.
+> 4. Your name.
-5. Your email address.
+> 5. Your email address.
-6. Your phone number.
+> 6. Your phone number.
+>

-        Once I have all this information, I will proceed with the booking.
+> Once I have all this information, I will proceed with the booking.

 > **User** > I would like to book a table at the restaurant "The French Laundry" on the 15th of March at 7:00 PM for 4 people.
 My name is John Doe, my email address is john@internet.com, and my phone number is 123-456-7890.

-    > System > Do you want to book a table at The French Laundry on 15/03/2023 19:00:00 for 4 people?
+> **System** > Do you want to book a table at The French Laundry on 15/03/2023 19:00:00 for 4 people?

-    > System > Please confirm by typing 'yes' or 'no'.
+> **System** > Please confirm by typing 'yes' or 'no'.

-    > yes
+> **User** > yes

 > **Assistant** > Great!
 I have successfully booked a table for you at "The French Laundry" on the 15th of March at 7:00 PM for 4 people.
+>
-Your reservation has been made under the name John Doe.
+> Your reservation has been made under the name John Doe.
+>

-If you have any further questions or need to make any changes to your reservation, please let me know.
+> If you have any further questions or need to make any changes to your reservation, please let me know.

 > **User** > List my current bookings

 > **Assistant** > You currently have one booking:
+>

-- Restaurant: The French Laundry
+> - Restaurant: The French Laundry
-- Date and Time: 15th of March at 7:00 PM
+> - Date and Time: 15th of March at 7:00 PM
-- Party Size: 4 people
+> - Party Size: 4 people
+>

-If you need any further assistance or if there's anything else I can help you with, please let me know.
+> If you need any further assistance or if there's anything else I can help you with, please let me know.

 > **User** > Cancel my booking

-[Cancelling a reservation for 4 at The French Laundry on 2023-03-15 at 19:00:00]
+> **System** > `[Cancelling a reservation for 4 at The French Laundry on 2023-03-15 at 19:00:00]`

 > **Assistant** > I have successfully canceled your booking at "The French Laundry" on the 15th of March at 7:00 PM for 4 people.
+>

-If you have any other questions or need further assistance, please let me know.
+> If you have any other questions or need further assistance, please let me know.